aaronsamala/gootkit-crawler/README.md

 If there was not a match, it would do the same, but it would be in a no-match folder and list.

 All python scripts will use a sleep function.
+All python scripts will have a debugging flag.
+All python scripts will use try/catch before any method that may error.

 List of Python files that we will use for this project:
 - crawler.py